Learn relationship skills in community with others to create the true intimacy you deserve and long for

 And finally have a way to put an end to arguing about the same things, over and over and over…

-Where did you learn about how healthy relationships work?
+Where did you learn about how to be in a relationship?

 If you’re like most of us, you learned from the family you grew up in.
 The way those relationships worked (or didn’t work) were your first glimpse into what actions to model when interacting with the important people in your life.
 And that could mean that you didn’t have the best example.